izzyacademy/kafka-powered-realtime-search/KAFKA-CONNECT-DEBUG.md

 - estreams75.ecommerce.customers
 - estreams85.ecommerce.customers

-I decided to create three separate topics to illustrate some of the setup differences for the Kafka Connect configuration.
+I decided to create 3 separate topics to illustrate some of the setup differences for the Kafka Connect configuration.

 The first topic, **estreams65.ecommerce.customers** is the original setup capturing CDC changes from the MySQL Debezium Connector in is raw and original form.